Self-paced

 dtype: int64

-We see how the values have been correctly matched and there are no more missing values.
+We see how the values have been correctly matched, and there are no more missing values.

 Inference of new features

-Another typical use in this engineering is to obtain new features by "merging" two or more existing ones.
+Another typical use of this engineering is to obtain new features by "merging" two or more existing ones.
 For example, in this use case, that of the Titanic analysis, there are two variables representing the companions of a passenger.
 On the one hand, SibSp counts the number of siblings accompanying the passenger (including spouse, if applicable) and, on the other hand, Parch counts the number of companions who were parents and children.
 By joining these two variables and adding them together, we can obtain a third one, which informs us about the companions of a given passenger, without distinguishing between the links they may have.

 In [26]: